 • Kare Udon: Made with Japanese curry, often accompanied by meat and vegetables.

-• Kitsune Udon: It means "fox" and is covered with abura age (fried tofu).
+• Kitsune Udon: Means “fox” and is topped with abura age (fried tofu).
 This type is particularly popular in the Kansai region, especially in Osaka.

-There are still countless other regional and seasonal variations, including original recipes from restaurants that continue to expand the infinite diversity of udon dishes.
+There are also countless other regional and seasonal variations, including original recipes from restaurants that continue to expand the infinite diversity of udon dishes.

 Homemade Udon Recipe